 Birth control works by releasing hormones into your bloodstream, preventing your ovaries from releasing eggs.
 When on hormonal birth control, you may experience lighter flows, less-intense cramping, and regulated moods.
 However, the opposite is also true for many period-havers, with birth control potentially aggravating already uncomfortable period symptoms.
 Research different birth control methods and speak with a trusted physician to find the best fit for you.

 If you’re breastfeeding, you may also have irregular periods because your body is creating hormones that suppress your reproductive system.
 Once you cease breastfeeding, your period should resume as normal.
-Carefully monitor your period while breastfeeding to pin-point any irregularities or cause for concern.
+Carefully monitor your period while breastfeeding to pinpoint any irregularities or causes for concern.